MauRG/data-guard-blind-dates/README.md

     - has one leader
 - Employee
     - belongs to a department
+- Department
+    - Can be just a string or enum initialy

 - Create blind dates {:week, :size}
     - designate of blind date of size